-PSAT/National Merit Scholarship Qualifying Test - This test, given in October, duplicates the kinds of questions asked on the SAT but is shorter and does not include the optional essay.
-Usually taken in the junior year, the test also acts as a qualifying instrument for the National Merit Scholarship Awards Program and is helpful for early college guidance.
+PSAT/National Merit Scholarship Qualifying Test - This test, given in October, duplicates the kinds of questions asked on the SAT but is shorter.
+Usually taken in the junior year, the test also acts as a qualifying instrument for the National Merit Scholarship Awards Program.